t3docs/docker-render-documentation/Documentation/index.rst

-.. include:: Includes.rst.txt
+.. include:: /Includes.rst.txt

 .. _start:

 ============================================================
-Docker Container v2.5.1 for Documentation Rendering and more
+Docker container v2.6.0 for documentation rendering and more
 ============================================================

 --------------------------------------